Porphyria cutanea tarda is the most common porphyria and causes blistering and fragility of skin exposed to sunlight.

 Symptoms and Diagnosis

+Symptoms may not begin immediately after exposure to sunlight, so people may not realize that sun exposure is causing the symptoms.
 People with porphyria cutanea tarda experience chronic, recurring blisters of various sizes on sun-exposed areas such as the arms, face, and especially the backs of the hands.
 Crusting and scarring follow the blisters and take a long time to heal.
-The skin, especially on the hands, is also sensitive to minor injury.
+The skin, especially on the hands, is fragile and sensitive to minor injury.
+Sometimes sun exposure causes swelling, itching, or redness.
 Hair growth on the face and other sun-exposed areas may increase.
-Liver damage usually occurs, and cirrhosis and even liver cancer may eventually develop.

-To diagnose porphyria cutanea tarda, doctors test urine and stool for unusually high levels of porphyrins.
+To diagnose porphyria cutanea tarda, doctors test blood, urine, and stool for unusually high levels of porphyrins.
 The specific porphyrins that are increased provide a pattern that allows doctors to distinguish porphyria cutanea tarda from other porphyrias.
+Doctors usually do tests to determine the factor that precipitated the development of porphyria cutanea tarda and to see whether there is too much iron in the liver.
+If people are not already known to have hepatitis C or HIV infection, doctors do tests for those disorders.

 A procedure called phlebotomy, in which a pint (almost half a liter) of blood is removed, is the most widely recommended treatment.
+Doctors typically do 6 to 10 sessions of phlebotomy a week or two apart.
 With phlebotomy, the excess iron is gradually removed, the activity of uroporphyrinogen decarboxylase in the liver returns toward normal, and porphyrin levels in the liver and blood fall gradually.
-The skin symptoms resolve, and the skin eventually returns to normal.
-Phlebotomy sessions are stopped when people become slightly iron deficient.
+The skin symptoms resolve.
+Phlebotomy sessions are stopped when people become slightly iron deficient (or almost so).
 Anemia may develop if too many phlebotomy sessions are done or if sessions are done too frequently.

 Very low doses of chloroquine or hydroxychloroquine are also effective in treating porphyria cutanea tarda.
 These drugs remove excess porphyrins from the liver.
 However, doses that are too high cause porphyrins to be removed too rapidly, resulting in a temporary worsening of the disorder and damage to the liver.